📄

 That is where behaviour changes.
 That is where value shows up.

-Working across product, User Experience, engineering, data, commercial, and legal to bring everything together.
+Working across product, UX, engineering, data, commercial, and legal to bring everything together.

 A big part of the role was creating clarity.
 Taking complex ideas, aligning people, and turning that into something that works in the real world.